-10. To the alleged victim of any sexual assault or physical abuse, including rape, forced sodomy, forced oral copulation, rape by a foreign object, sexual battery, or threat or assault, or any conduct that threatens the health and safety of the alleged victim, which is the basis of any disciplinary action taken by a community college, shall be permitted access to that information.
-Access to student record information shall be in the form of notice of the results of any disciplinary action by the community college and the results of any appeal, which shall be provided to the alleged victim within three days following that disciplinary action or appeal.
-The alleged victim shall keep the results of that disciplinary action and appeal confidential.
+10. The alleged victim of any sexual assault or physical abuse, including rape, forced sodomy, forced oral copulation, rape by a foreign object, sexual battery, or threat or assault, or any conduct that threatens the health and safety of the alleged victim shall be permitted access to that information.
+Access to student record information shall be in the form of notice of the results of any disciplinary action relative to their allegations within three days of that disciplinary action or appeal. which is the basis of any disciplinary action taken by a community college The shall be permitted access to that information.
+Access to student record information shall be in the form of notice of the results of any disciplinary action by the community college District and the results of any appeal, which shall be provided to the alleged victim within three days following that disciplinary action or appeal.
+The alleged victim shall keep the results of that disciplinary action and/or appeal confidential.